ellysh/video-game-bots/InGameBots/protection.md

 	return 0;
 }
 ```
-Key difference of this bot application from the bot for Diablo 2 game is an algorithm of `ScanSegments` function.
-In this case, we can distinguish the segment, which contains the `gLife` variable.
+Key difference of this application from the bot for Diablo 2 game is an algorithm of the `ScanSegments` function.
+Now we can distinguish the segment, which contains the `gLife` variable.
 Flags of this segment and its size are available in the "Memory map" window of OllyDbg debugger.
-This is a table with meaning of the segment's flags that are provided by OllyDbg:
+This is a table with meaning of the segment's flags, which are provided by OllyDbg:

 | Parameter | OllyDbg value | WinAPI value | Description |
 | -- | -- | -- | -- |
 | Type | Img | [MEM_IMAGE](https://msdn.microsoft.com/en-us/library/windows/desktop/aa366775%28v=vs.85%29.aspx) | Indicates that the memory pages within the region are mapped into the view of an executable image. |
 | Access | RW | [PAGE_READWRITE](https://msdn.microsoft.com/en-us/library/windows/desktop/aa366786%28v=vs.85%29.aspx) | Enables read-only or read/write access to the committed region of pages. |

-Also all segments, which are related to an executable image, have MEM_COMMIT state flag.
+Also all segments, which are related to an executable image, have the MEM_COMMIT state flag.
 It means that virtual memory of this segment has been committed.
 OS stores data of the segment either in physical memory or on a disk.

-This is an algorithm to launch the bot:
+This is an algorithm to launch our bot:

-1. Launch the test application.
+1. Launch the TestAplication.
 2. Launch the bot executable with administrator privileges.
-3. Switch to the test application window.
+3. Switch to a window of the TestAplication.
 4. Wait until life parameter becomes less than 10.

-You will see that the bot application overwrites value of the life parameter.
+You will see that the bot overwrites value of the life parameter when its value becomes less than 10.

 ## Approaches Against Analysis